 Under the program, each participating electric utility is required to maintain and, if necessary, acquire a specific number of transformers.
 STEP requires each participating utility to sell its spare transformers to any other participating utility that suffers a "triggering event," defined as an act of terrorism that destroys or disables one or more substations and results in the declared state of emergency by the President of the United States.

-Any shareholder-owned, government-owned, or rural electric cooperative utility in the United States or Canada may participate in the program.
+Any investor-owned, government-owned, or rural electric cooperative utility in the United States or Canada may participate in the program.
 Currently 54 utilities are members.

 In addition to STEP, the SpareConnect program provides an additional mechanism for Bulk Power System (BPS) asset owners and operators to network with other SpareConnect participants concerning the possible sharing of transmission and generation step-up (GSU) transformers and related equipment, including bushings, fans and auxiliary components.
 SpareConnect establishes a confidential, unified platform for the entire electric industry to communicate equipment needs in the event of an emergency or other non-routine failure.